 It can be taken orally or topically (on the skin), and comes in the form of tablets, powders, capsules, creams, and gels.

 In summary, NO is made from L-arginine by the action of nitric synthase enzymes.
 The reason why NO is such a big deal when it comes to getting erections is because it is a vasodilator - meaning it widens the blood vessels in your penis.

 Erections are essentially the result of increased blood flow to the penis.
 By widening blood vessels, NO allows more blood to enter the penis, which results in stronger, harder erections.

 How effective is L-Arginine?

-Therefore, it is advisable to consult your doctor before attempting to take L-arginine (or any natural erectile dysfunction remedy) to ensure it is safe and doesn’t conflict with any medication you’re currently taking.
+Nonetheless, it is advisable to consult your doctor before attempting to take L-arginine (or any natural erectile dysfunction remedy) to ensure it is safe and doesn’t conflict with any medication you’re currently taking.

 How safe is L-Arginine?

 - Airway inflammation or worsening of asthma symptoms

 - Increased risk of death if taken after a heart attack